 - Japón y España quedaron terceros en los Juegos Olímpicos. – Japan and Spain tied for third en the Olympic Games.

-- Las quintas plantas siempre tienen más luz que las terceras. – The fifth floor (apartments) always have more light than the third floor (apartments).
+- Las quintas plantas siempre tienen más luz que las terceras. – The fifth floor (apartments) always has more light than the third floor (apartments).

 This is really common when you’re referring to a tie in a sport or, for example, when you’re referring to a group of nouns, like third-floor apartments in general.